-This SSL Key file is important and should be saved once a CSR is produced.
+This SSL Key le is important and should be saved once a CSR is produced.
 See section "Safeguarding SSL Keys And Certs" on page106.

 The actual Certificate Signing Request information is displayed in the iTools Administration Server.
 This CSR is a PEM-encoded document which may be e-mailed to the CA, or it can be copied and pasted into an on-line certificate request form.
-This CSR is also saved in a file called vritualhost.csr in the folder:
+This CSR is also saved in a file called virtualhost.csr in the folder:

-A temporary, self-signed certificate (for use while your CSR is being processed by the certificate authority) is created and saved in the

-The self-signed certificate will allow your virtual server to perform secure transactions while your official certificate is being processed.
+A temporary, self-signed certificate (for use while your CSR is being processed by the certificate authority) is created and saved in the folder in a file named <virtualhost>.crt .
+This file should be replaced by the real certificate when one is returned from the Certificate Authority.
+The self-signed certificate will allow your virtual server to perform secure transactions while your offcial certificate is being processed.
 Browsers will question the validity of any server certificate signed by an authority of which they have no knowledge.
 The temporary, self-signed certificates should in no way be construed as proof of the virtual host's identity to your browser clients.